Cultural views on the midriff and navel: Swimwear

 Displays of the female navel commenced with the introduction of the bikini in 1946, designed by Louis Réard, though two-piece swimsuits that exposed the midriff but covered the navel appeared in the 1930s.
 Réard could not find a model who would dare wear his brief design, so he hired Micheline Bernardini, a 19-year-old nude dancer from the Casino de Paris, as his model.
-The uptake of the new-style swimsuit was very slow, and even then the bikini was not regarded as suitable clothing beyond the beach or pool.
+Acceptance of the new-style swimsuit was very slow, and the bikini was not regarded as suitable clothing beyond the beach or pool.
 During the 1960s, Mary Quant's designs featured exposed navels and bare midriffs.
 Exposure of the male navel was limited well into the 1960s.
-The swimwear covered the lower abdomen and usually the navel.
+Swimwear covered the lower abdomen and usually the navel.
 Occasionally the swimwear would be worn immediately below the navel.
 The swimwear evolved to longer legs and lower waistline.
 Male swimwear could neither be worn above the navel nor below the knee in events of the National Collegiate Athletic Association (NCAA).

 Sports bikinis

-Bikinis have become a major component of marketing various women's sports, and most female athletes often wear a sports bikini that exposes the navel as the professional attire.
+Bikinis have become a major component of marketing of various women's sports, and female athletes often wear sports bikinis that expose the navel.
 Bulgarian athlete Ivet Lalova is known for her "tribal sun" tattoo around her navel.
 Croatian athlete Blanka Vlašić is famous for her navel piercing.

+Golf

+In Golf, dress codes prohibits shirts from exposing the midriff.

+Track and field

+Modern Olympics uniforms began with simple cotton tank tops for women beginning in 1900, when they started competing.
+In the 1990s, track and field athletes started to wear midriff-baring uniforms.